karimra/gnmic/docs/user_guide/gnmi_server.md

 The server keeps a cache of the gNMI notifications received from the defined subscriptions and utilizes it to build the `Subscribe` RPC responses.

-The unary RPCs, Get and Set, are relayed to the known targets based on the `Prefix.Target` field.
+The unary RPCs, Get and Set, are relayed to known targets based on the `Prefix.Target` field.

 ## Get RPC

-The server supports the gNMI `Get` RPC.
+The server supports the gNMI `Get` RPC, it allows a client to retrieve `gNMI` notifications from multiple targets into a single `GetResponse`.

-It relies on the GetRequest `Prefix.Target` field to select the target(s) to relay the received GetRequest to.
+It relies on the `GetRequest` `Prefix.Target` field to select the target(s) against which it will run the Get RPC.

-If `Prefix.Target` is left empty or is equal to `*`, the Get RPC is performed for all known targets.
+If `Prefix.Target` is left empty or is equal to `*`, the Get RPC is performed against all known targets.
 The received GetRequest is cloned, enriched with each target name and sent to the corresponding destination.

 Comma separated target names are also supported and allow to select a list of specific targets to send the Get RPC to.